iamvtor/helm-charts/PUBLISHING.md

 The workflow will automatically:
 - Package the new version
+- Update the repository index
-- Push to GitHub Container Registry
+- Deploy to GitHub Pages

 ## 🛠️ Troubleshooting

 ### Chart Not Found
+- Ensure GitHub Pages is enabled and deployed
 - Check that the workflow completed successfully
 - Verify the repository URL is correct
-- Ensure you're using the OCI protocol: `oci://ghcr.io/YOUR_USERNAME`

-### Authentication Issues
+### Workflow Fails
+- Check the Actions tab for error details
+- Ensure all dependencies are properly configured
+- Verify the chart passes linting locally

+### GitHub Pages Not Working
+- **Important**: The `gh-pages` branch is created by the workflow, not manually
+- Wait for the workflow to complete before setting up GitHub Pages
+- Check that the Pages source is set to gh-pages branch
+- Wait a few minutes for the initial deployment

+### gh-pages Branch Doesn't Exist
+- This is normal!
+The branch is created by the GitHub Actions workflow
+- Create a release first to trigger the workflow
-- The workflow uses `GITHUB_TOKEN` automatically
+- The workflow will create the `gh-pages` branch automatically
-- For local testing, you may need to login: `helm registry login ghcr.io`
+- Then you can set up GitHub Pages to use that branch